New midwife-led Highland maternity 'working as planned'

 THE number of mothers and newborns who suffered emergency complications during labour at a Highland maternity unit has been "significantly lower" since midwives took charge at the end of last year.

-A report which will be presented today [tue] at a meeting of the NHS Highland board said the figures show that the new arrangements "are working as planned".
+A report which will be presented on Tuesday at a meeting of the NHS Highland board said the figures show that the new arrangements "are working as planned".

 The Caithness Maternity Unit in Wick switched from being consultant-led to midwife-led in December 2016.
 The move faced local opposition from campaigners unhappy that women at risk of birthing complications would have to give birth 102 miles away at Raigmore Hospital in Inverness.